mongodb/mongo-php-driver/UPGRADE-2.0.md

    `allowPartialResults` instead), `maxScan`, `modifiers` (use alternative top-level options instead), `oplogReplay`, and `snapshot`.
 Support for negative `limit` values has been removed (use `singleBatch` instead).
+ * The `MongoDB\Driver\Manager` constructor now throws if the URI options array includes a non-boolean value for an option expecting a boolean.
+This behavior is now consistent with validation for other option types.